Fast Nonblocking Persistence for Concurrent Data Structures: System Design

 To support nonblocking operations, the original Montage provides a \code{CAS\_verify} routine that succeeds only if it can do so in the same epoch as the preceding \beginop.
 If \code{CAS\_verify} fails, the operation will typically start over; before doing so, it should call \abortop\ instead of \endop, allowing the system to clean up without persisting the operation's updates.

 Regardless of persistence, nodes removed from a nonblocking structure typically require some sort of \emph{safe memory reclamation} (SMR)---e.g., epoch-based reclamation~\cite{fraser-thesis-2004} or hazard pointers~\cite{michael-tpds-2004}---to delay the reuse of memory until one can be sure that no thread still holds a transient reference.
-In support of SMR, the original Montage provides a \pretire\ routine that arranges for the following \endop\ to create an anti-node.
+In support of SMR, the original Montage provides a \pretire\ routine that creates an anti-node to mark a payload as semantically deleted, and no new operation can reference this payload.
 In the absence of crashes, Montage will automatically reclaim the payload and its anti-node 2--3 epochs after SMR calls \pdelete.
 In the event of a crash, however, if two epochs have elapsed since \pretire, the existence of the anti-node allows the Montage recovery procedure to avoid a memory leak by reclaiming the retired payload even in the absence of \pdelete.
+This is safe since the epoch of the \pretire\ is persisted, and all operations with references to this payload are gone after the crash.
 Significantly, since a still-active operation will (in the original Montage) prevent the epoch from advancing far enough to persist anything in its epoch, \pretire\ can safely be called after the operation has linearized, so long as it has not yet called \endop.

 When a program needs to ensure that operation(s) have persisted (e.g., before printing a confirmation on the screen or responding to a client over the network), Montage allows it to invoke an explicit \sync.
 The implementation simply advances the epoch from $e$ to $e+2$ (waiting for operations in epochs $e-1$ and $e$ to complete).
-The reason for the two-epoch convention, as explained by the authors of \dali~\cite{nawab-disc-2017}, is to avoid the need for quiescence: a thread can advance the epoch from $e$ to $e+1$ while other threads are still completing operations that will linearize in $e$.
+The two-epoch convention avoids the need for quiescence~\cite{nawab-disc-2017}: a thread can advance the epoch from $e$ to $e+1$ while other threads are still completing operations that will linearize in $e$.